jasp-stats/jaspAudit/inst/help/auditClassicalBenfordsLaw.md

     - Digit: Digit(s) to match.

 - Plots
   - Observed vs. expected: Produces a plot that shows the observed distribution of digits in the population compared to the expected distribution under the Benford's law or the uniform distribution.
+  - Bayes factor robustness check: Produces a figure that shows the robustness of the Bayes factor to the prior distribution.
+  - Sequential analysis: Produces a figure that shows the Bayes factor as a function of the sample size.

 ### Output
 ---